 I think that enlightenment is like a carrot in front of a donkey until you become enlightened to the realisation that there is no enlightenment.
 There is an ever deepening Awareness that transends experience, words and concepts.

 My initial awakening happened suddenly through a series of tragic events in 1995.
 Life radically changed for me in a matter of moments then continued with the stripping away of life as I new it.
 These appeared to be swift and brutal events that I had no context for.
 Then in 1999 I met and found a teacher, although I had no idea that I was looking for one.
 When I met my teacher, he told me some very simple truths.
-I am all that I seek already, I have just forgotten and become distracted by the play.
+I am all that I seek already, I have just forgotten and become distracted by the appearance of life.
 If I quiet my mind, which he gave me tools to use to do this, then I would enter a different space and if I followed this, regardless of what appeared to be happening outwardly, I would awaken and find the truth, my suffering would end and I would be home.
 The end of suffering sounded very appealing to me at that stage.

 There was no guru worship necessary, no talk of manifesting new powers, no new beliefs or identities to create or believe in, no involuntary parting of my worldly goods, no rituals,